Carnagion/dissertation/diss/diss.typ

 CPS restricts an aircraft's maximum shift in position relative to its original position in some initial sequence, which is typically obtained using a FCFS approach.
 Not only does this prune the search space by reducing the number of aircraft that must be considered for each position in the sequence, but it also enforces positional equity by preventing aircraft from being advanced or delayed disproportionately compared to other aircraft @dear-dynamic-scheduling @demaere-pruning-rules.

-Although CPS can be an effective and efficient approach in many cases of arrival sequencing, delays may differ widely between arrivals and departures in mixed-mode operations, making maximum position shift constraints impractical @demaere-pruning-rules.
+According to #cite(<demaere-pruning-rules>, form: "prose"), although CPS can be an effective and efficient approach in many cases of arrival sequencing, it is overall impractical in mixed-mode operations due to the large differences in delay between arrivals and departures.

 #cite(<atkin-tsat-allocation>, form: "prose") further show that when CTOT slots are considered, CTOT compliance and positional equity are heavily in conflict -- there is a tradeoff between the number of CTOT violations and positional equity.
 Moreover, having a hard constraint of or high penalty for positional equity may be highly counter-productive for take-offs even apart from its conflict with delay or CTOT compliance @atkin-tsat-allocation.